Tuesday, November 7, 2023

 It's been a hectic day.

-Then we rode to Franklin, TN to their Pumpkinfest no parking we had to pay $10 to park.
+Then we rode to Franklin, TN, to their Pumpkinfest.
+There was no parking, so we had to pay $10 to park.

 Very Large Pumpkin

-It was super hot and very crowded so we only stayed a couple of hours.
+It was super hot and crowded, so we only stayed for a few hours.
 We walked down Main Street and a couple of side streets.
-There were several bands playing music.
+Several bands were playing music.
 Mums and Pumpkins decorated the street.
 Food filled the air.
-Rides and fun for the Children.
+There were rides and fun for the Children.

-Hubby collected a bag of treats which we gave some to the grandkids.
+Hubby collected a bag of treats, which we gave to the grandkids.

 Williamson County's First Taxi

 Our big treat was finding the Williamson County Archives Museum.
-It had several rows of quilts made by locals.
-Military Room, History of Williamson County, Civil War Artifacts, Displays of an Old School Room, Doctor's Office, Dress Shop, Barber Shop, Country Store, etc. We saw a horse-drawn carriage by Harry March in Franklin’s First Taxi.
+It had several rows of quilts made by locals, a Military Room, a History of Williamson County, Civil War Artifacts, Displays of an Old School Room, a Doctor's Office, a Dress Shop, a Barber Shop, a Country Store, etc. We also saw a horse-drawn carriage by Harry March in Franklin's First Taxi.

 We saw where the body of a headless Col Shy once lay in a busted open casket.
 An article The Curious Case of Col Shy's Casket.
 The headless body was unidentified.